-27 Formerly known as "certificate of expenditure"
+&lt;sup>27 Formerly known as "certificate of expenditure"

-JEMS.
+In addition to the regular report checks, the MA will select on a sample basis single reports for an additional and detailed verification of the control documents issued by the controllers (control certificate and control checklist and report) and the expenditure included in the control certificate (so-called "MA sample checks").
+Consequently, the MA sample check will focus on the supporting documents available resp. uploaded in JEMS.
 If necessary the LP might be asked to provide additional documentation needed for the MA sample check.
 More detailed information on the sample checks can be found in chapter D.1 "Control and audits".